ivillamadrid/FloodMapping/docs/source/dem.rst

 .. _Guth et al, 2021: https://doi.org/10.3390/rs13183581

-To understand how to transform a DTM from a Remote-Sensing device, as simple and affordable as a drone camera, optical range, we describe the principles of the SMRF (Simple Morphological Filter):
+To understand how to transform a DSM from a Remote-Sensing device, as simple and affordable as a drone camera, in optical range (no LiDAR) we describe the principles of the SMRF (Simple Morphological Filter):